When preparing to travel, lay out all your clothes and all your money. Then take half the clothes and twice the money.

 So, travel essentials… And, I really do see this as my ‘if-you-want-to-waste-space-it’s-up-to-you-but-there-is-no-way-that-I-will-be-taking-this’ list.

-- A spoon.
 I check out a lot of blogs and newspaper ideas.
 And apparently, a spoon is up there on the ‘you need one of these’ lists.
 The reason being, you can eat with it, and it is ‘useful for all types of travel related situations’.
 In my day-to-day life, I have never thought, what I really need to fix my flat tyre/ripped jeans/wash my socks/charge my phone is a spoon.
 You can eat with it, but unless you are camping on a regular basis and plan to be taking your travel stove with you (which again is not recommended for extended backpacking) you probably won’t need a spoon.
 If you are staying in hostels, they tend to have cutlery.
 You might want to wash it before you use it, but it is still there.
 If you are in places where cutlery is not generally used, then chances are people will be offended if you whip out your own.
 Could it be useful?
 I guess so, but does it belong on a travel essentials list?
 Not really.

-- Candles.
 Just no. Even if I was going to stay in a villa by the beach for 2 weeks.
 I would still have no reason to carry candles with me.
-If you claim they are for light, I grant, but in that case I would recommend a wind-up torch to you.
+They can be used for light, I grant, but in that case I would recommend a wind-up torch to you.
 Lasts indefinitely, no need to carry matches, isn’t likely to set anything on fire, weighs a fraction of a candle.
 Plus, a lot of hostels have banned candle usage after backpackers have been less than sensible with the open flames.

-- Travel hairdryer.
 Your hair will dry, especially in heat.
 It might not be perfect, but who cares?
-Backpacking is about the love of travel, not what you look like.
 Just make sure you have something to tie your hair back with if it is really a bad hair day, but honestly, no one will notice (or at least they won’t comment!)
 Hostels/hotels will have one around that you can use, so save the space in your own pack for the really important bits.

-- Under-clothing travel pouches.
 Can you say tourist any louder?
 A) They tell everyone where you are carrying your money.
 B) It is highly visible to everyone, it is not hidden no matter what you do.
 C) You scream ‘I don’t belong here’ which makes you the perfect target.
 D) It is no safer than a wallet in your front pocket.
-D) You will want to carry all your money on you because you have this idea that it is safer, in reality, you should spread money about to it will help to keep it safe.
+D) You will want to carry all your money on you because you have this idea that it is safer, in reality, you should spread money about.
+It will help to keep it safe.

-- Over door hooks.
 Seriously, where are you going that you are that desperate to hang things up?
 If you are carrying things in a backpack, they will crease.
 Don’t add to the weight.
 Just learn to live with hanging things on bed posts/door handles/window ledges.
+Travel essential?
+No.

-- A Robe or slippers.
 Home comforts are great, but do you really need to pack a robe?
 My robe is bigger than all the rest of my clothes, and probably weighs the same.
 So, ditch it for your trip.
 Again, with slippers, they are comfy, but not practical.
 Can you go outside in them?
 No. You can wear flip-flops for slobbing around in an evening, so leave the slippers with the robe.
 At home.
 On your bed for when you get back.
 Save the space in your bag for real travel essentials.

 And, it hopefully goes without saying, if you are going to Sub-Saharan Africa, do you really think you need your full ski-gear?